Governance

 Our Information Security Policy, data privacy policies, and Information Assets Protection Policy govern our cybersecurity procedures.

-The Company’s Information Security Steering Committee (ISSC) oversees information security and develops and approves related policies.
-Chaired by our Chief Information Officer and co-chaired by our Global Information Security Director, the ISSC is a cross-functional group that includes our Chief Financial Officer, Chief Administrative Officer, Vice-President, General Counsel and Corporate Secretary, Senior Vice-President, Finance, and other senior leaders from the Company’s Information Technology (IT), Legal Affairs, Physical Security, Risk Management, Internal Audit, and Human Resources departments.
+The Company’s Information Security Committee (ISC) oversees information security and develops and approves related policies.
+Chaired by our Chief Information Officer and co-chaired by our Global Information Security Director, the ISC is a cross-functional group that includes our Chief Legal and Administrative Officer, Senior Vice-President, Finance, and other senior leaders from the Company’s Information Technology (IT), Legal Affairs, Physical Security, Risk Management, Internal Audit, and Human Resources departments.

-Furthermore, to ensure compliance with applicable privacy laws and regulations, and to monitor and mitigate risks associated with data privacy breaches, the ISSC oversees data privacy through the Data Privacy sub-committee.
-Led by our Data Privacy Officer, the Data Privacy sub-committee is comprised of a cross-functional group including representatives of the different functions involved with privacy matters across the organization.
+To ensure compliance with applicable privacy laws and regulations, monitor and mitigate risks associated with data privacy breaches, and oversee the ethical and responsible use of third-party artificial intelligence (AI) systems and tools across the organization, the ISC oversees data privacy and AI governance through the Data Privacy and AI Governance sub-committee.
+Led by our Data Privacy Officer, this sub-committee is comprised of a cross-functional group including representatives of the different functions involved with privacy matters across the organization.

-Both committees meet quarterly and on an ad hoc basis and report major developments to the Company’s Compliance Steering Committee, which, in turn, provides quarterly updates to the Board of Director’s Corporate Governance and Social Responsibility Committee.
+Both the ISC and the Data Privacy and AI Governance sub-committee meet quarterly and on an ad hoc basis and report major developments to the Company’s Compliance Steering Committee, which, in turn, provides quarterly updates to the Board of Director’s Corporate Governance and Social Responsibility Committee.
 In addition, the Chief Information Officer provides quarterly information security reports to the Board’s Audit and Finance Committee, and a full report on IT and cybersecurity strategies to the Board each year.

 Approach